 Must-get: the Coqui!
 It’s basically a piña colada and it’s my absolute favorite.
 Other favorite is the Passion Rita.
 As for food?
 Chips and guac, hands down.

 Though this has nothing to do with eating, I did want to mention La Concha Resort—our hotel—real quick.
 It’s a Marriott hotel and both Miguel and I love it so much.
 It’s right on the beach, the rooms are nice and it features 4 swimming pools, two of them overlooking the ocean.
 La Concha is in the Condado area, but Old San Juan is just a 10 minute Uber ride away.

 All and all, San Juan was and always has been an awesome place to visit.
-I hope this guide gave you some food ideas for if/when you find yourself there.
+I hope this guide helps you decide where to eat in San Juan and gave you some food ideas for if/when you find yourself there.
 I’ve fallen in love with it time and time again, and I know you will too.
 Questions?
 Leave ’em in the comments!